hfiref0x/Misc/README.md

     * sources\ROS\srvany2
 Run application as service

+source\SecTrash
+* Various AV/Security bugs and related trash found in the beginning of 2020

 source\DSEPatch
 * DSE patch based on CI callbacks modification, see dsepatch\readme for more info